ranaNasmin/solid-parakeet/README.md

 # solid-parakeet
-This repository is about my python automation tools
+This repository is about my python projects